 Top stock recommendations by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Monday

-Ashwani Gujral - Buy Cholamandalam Finance with a stop loss of Rs 324, target at Rs 338
+Ashwani Gujral - Buy JSPL with a stop loss of Rs 139, target at Rs 152

-Sudarshan Sukhani - Buy Bank of Baroda with a stop loss of Rs 91, target at Rs 96
+Sudarshan Sukhani - Buy Exide Industries with a stop loss of Rs 188, target at Rs 201

 Have you signed up for Primo, our daily newsletter?It has all the stories and data on the market, business, economy and tech that you need to know.